Solar Panels Nova Scotia (2026): Costs, Rebates & Installation Guide

 Another important thing to notice is that Nova Scotia Power allows you to register and document Renewable Energy Certificates on your behalf annually.
 Then, once you have obtained these RECs, you can either put them out of circulation, which would mean that you gather all the benefits of carbon emissions that haven’t been produced, or that you can sell them.
 Selling RECs is a viable way of increasing your income and further reducing your ROI.

-12. Common Myths & Misconceptions About Solar
+12. Common Myths About Solar in Nova Scotia Debunked

 Although solar power has been around for a while, there are still some myths surounding it that we should debunk.
 Let’s head straight on.